A Rúa

-A Rúa is a mostly rural Galician municipality in the comarca of Valdeorras, eastern province of Ourense, Spain, 101 km (63 mi) from the provincial capital, Ourense.
-An inhabitant of the area is known as a Rués (plural Rueses).
+A Rúa is a mostly rural municipality in the province of Ourense, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Valdeorras.
+It is 101 km (63 mi) from the provincial capital, Ourense.
+An inhabitant of the area is known as a rués (plural rueses).

 It contains three parroquias: A Rúa de Valdeorras, Roblido and San Xulián.

 Geography

 The municipality of A Rúa is bordered on the north by lugués de Quiroga and in the east by Vilamartín de Valdeorras east, it is part of the Diocese of Astorga.
 A Rúa is on the northern edge of the Valdeorras valley.
 The Cereixido hills are on the northern part of the municipality, with Cabeza Porriñas (1.221 m) as its highest point.
 The river Sil marks the southern boundary of the municipality.

 The temperate Mediterranean climate is marked by low rainfall and dry summers.
 Its micro climate and terrain makes the region excellent for viticulture.